Retention of CO Ice and Gas Within 486958 Arrokoth: Analytical Model for Sublimation-Driven Gas Transport in Arrokoth-Like Objects

-Our approach for the Kn$\gg 1$ regime is analogous to the \citet{Skorov_Rickman_1995} formulation for high-Kn flow, which can be found in Eqs.
-(2) \& (46) of \citet{davidsson_thermophysical_2021}.
-Generally, the \citet{Skorov_Rickman_1995} formulation is dependent on pores that are tubes with length ($L_p$), width ($r_p$), and tortuosity ($\xi$).
-For the present investigation, we adopt the assumption that $\xi = 1$ and $L_p = r_p$.
-Further investigation of the overall dependencies on these parameters, utilizing our quasi-static model, remains a task for future studies.
+Our approach for the Kn$\gg 1$ regime is analogous to the Skorov-Rickman formulation \cite{Skorov_Rickman_1995} for high-Kn flow, which can be found in Eqs.
+(2) \& (46) of \cite{davidsson_thermophysical_2021}.
+Generally, the Skorov-Rickman formulation is dependent on pores that are tubes with length ($L_p$), width ($r_p$), and tortuosity ($\xi$).
+Due to a lack of non-theoretical constraints on $L_p$ in putatively pristine planetesimals like Arrokoth, for the present investigation we adopt the assumption that $\xi = 1$ and $L_p = r_p$. \footnote{According to \cite{Skorov_Rickman_1995} the diffusion coefficient $D\sim (2/3)r_p$ for $L_p = r_p$, while for $L_p\gg r_p$ it follows that $D\sim (8/3)r_p$, meaning that in the latter limit, the diffusion rate would be enhanced by a factor of $4\times$, thereby reducing the volatile lifetime by that factor.} Further investigation of the overall dependencies on these parameters, utilizing our quasi-static model, remains a task for future studies.